October 31 is World Cities Day, promoting better cities and better lives.

 We’ve implemented a huge upgrades programme at Liverpool Lime Street, which serves almost 20 million passengers a year:

-A year ago, the station's substantial upgrade officially completed, giving passengers longer, more frequent and more reliable trains.
+The station’s substantial upgrade, gave you longer, more frequent and more reliable trains.

-It forms part of a £340m investment in railway upgrades in the Liverpool City Region by the end of 2019, jointly funded by Liverpool City Region Combined Authority and Network Rail.
+It formed part of a £340m investment in railway upgrades in the Liverpool City Region by the end of 2019, jointly funded by Liverpool City Region Combined Authority and Network Rail.

 7. Bristol Temple Meads and Bristol Parkway